KeironO/coding-errors/README.md

 ### National Clinical Coding Standards ICD-10 5th Edition (2021)

-- **DCS.I.5** : Zika Virus :: Ensure that U06.9 (Emergency use of U06.9) is correctly sequenced currently with A92.8 (Other specified mosquito-borne viral fevers).
-Please not that this includes the pregancy positioning, without checking for whether O98.5 (Other viral diseases complicating pregnancy , childbirth and the puerperium) is present.
+- **DCS.I.5** : Zika Virus :: Ensure that U06.9 (Emergency use of U06.9) is correctly sequenced with A92.8 (Other specified mosquito-borne viral fevers).
+Please not that this includes the pregnancy positioning, without checking for whether O98.5 (Other viral diseases complicating pregnancy , childbirth and the puerperium) is present.

 ## Contributors